YuelinYao/MFIs/README.md

 **Share as a web page:**

-1. shinyapps.io (Server is provided by Rstudio, but the memory for free is not enough.)
+1. shinyapps.io: https://yuelinyao120.shinyapps.io/MFIs-shinyapps/ (Server is provided by Rstudio, but the memory for free is not enough.)

-2. Shiny Server (We need to provide a server to host this application)
+2. Shiny Server (We need to provide a server to host this application, might consider put on: https://shiny.igc.ed.ac.uk/)

-3. RStudio Connect